-Students who have been subject or witness to bullying have access to a range of support staff in the Student Success Team.
+Students who have been subject or witness to bullying have access to a range of support staff in the Diverse Learning Team.
 Students are also encouraged to approach any staff member with whom they feel comfortable to share their concerns.
-All staff at Moorooka State School are familiar with the response expectations to reports of bullying, and will act quickly to ensure students' concerns are addressed.
+All staff are familiar with the response expectations to reports of bullying, and will act quickly to ensure students' concerns are addressed.
 Depending on the nature of the reported bullying incident, a formal plan of action may be developed and documented to support the implementation of strategies to assist the student.